-- 23_High climate impact sectors are the priority sectors defined by the NZAOA in the 2021 Target Setting Protocol: Energy, Utilities, Steel, Transport. https://www.unepfi.org/wordpress/wp-content/uploads/2021/01/ Alliance-Target-Setting-Protocol-2021.pdf - 24 To date, the United States and the United Kingdom have legislated for introduction of an equity ratio.
-France's Pacte Act introduces an obligation to disclose ratios for the remuneration of each of a company's executives in relation to the median and average remuneration of its full-time employees (excluding executives' remuneration) and requires changes in these ratios over the last five financial years to be reported in the corporate goverance report.
-These requirements are laid down in article L.22-10-9 of the French commercial code (Code de commerce) has been amended to reflect these requirements.
+15 Sectors with a high climate impact are the priority sectors defined by the NZAOA in its 2021 Target Setting Protocol: Energy, Utilities, Steel, Transport.

+16 To date, the United States and the United Kingdom have legislated for the introduction of an equity ratio.
+France's Pacte Act introduces an obligation to disclose ratios for the remuneration of each of a company's executives in relation to the median and average remuneration of its full-time employees (excluding executives' remuneration) and requires changes in these ratios over the last five financial years to be reported in the corporate governance report.
+These requirements are laid down in article L22-10-9 of the French commercial code (Code de commerce) has been amended to reflect these requirements.